Kentucky Horse Racing Commission

-The Kentucky Horse Racing Commission is the state agency responsible for regulating horse racing in the U.S. state of Kentucky.
+The Kentucky Horse Racing Commission is the state agency responsible for regulating horse racing in the U.S. commonwealth of Kentucky.
 The agency was established in 1906, making it the oldest state racing commission in the United States.

 Agency overview

-The commission consists of fifteen members appointed by the Governor of Kentucky.
+The commission consists of fifteen members appointed by the governor of Kentucky.
 Three of the members, the secretaries of the Public Protection Cabinet (which oversees the commission), the Tourism, Arts and Heritage Cabinet, and the Economic Development Cabinet serve as ex officio members.
 Each member serves a four-year term.

 As the agency overseeing horse racing in the state, the commission holds jurisdiction over the various aspects of the industry.
 These include betting at racetracks, equine medication, and ensuring the safety of jockeys.
 The commission's various regulations are enforced by the state's stewards.